sametakofficial/boilerplates/readme.md

 #You can change user name, I'm using it as admin
 echo $(htpasswd -nB admin) | sed -e s/\\$/\\$\\$/g

-#It will ask you a password, enter your traefik dashboard password
+#It will ask you a password, enter the password that you want to use in your traefik dashboard

 #Then, copy result of the command